Simon-Dev-Ops/Simon-Dev-Ops/README.md

 - LinkedIn: www.linkedin.com/in/simon-mathebula-445614b2
 - Email: Mathebulasf@gmail.com

-I'm excited to be part of the DevOps community and contribute to the success of projects that value automation, scalability, and reliability.
+I'm excited to be part of the DevOps/SRE community and contribute to the success of projects that value automation, scalability, and reliability.

 <!---
 Simon-Dev-Ops/Simon-Dev-Ops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.